DQL

 Removing Fields from Documents

 To remove a specific field from a document, use an UPDATE statement to tombstone that field.
-A tombstone is a flag signaling to remote peers that the DQL data type has been removed.
+A tombstone is a flag signaling to remote peers that the data type has been removed.
 See: UPDATE

 Removing Data from Big Peer